ajgilbert/eft-exercise-cms/README.md

 # EFT fitting exercise

-This project currently performs an EFT combination of three analyses:
+This project currently performs an EFT combination of four analyses:
- - HIG-19-005: Hγγ STXS
+ - HIG-19-005: H$\gamma\gamma$ STXS
  - TOP-17-023: Single-top (t-channel)
- - SMP-20-005: Wγ production
+ - SMP-20-005: W$\gamma$ production
+ - ATLAS-STDM-2017-24: WW

 The combination is based on the publicly available hepData records.
 The EFT parameterisation is generated with EFT2Obs, using SMEFTsim 3.0 with the `topU3l` flavour model.